natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

    Sediment size classification.
-Use the table and Geotechnical Gage to make the best possible guess of sediment size at the site.
+Use the table and Geotechnical Gauge to make the best possible guess of sediment size at the site.

 If the sediment size does not correspond to the backshore option (if Option 1, sandy beach is selected and the sediment size corresponds to clay/mud, for example), an error message lets you know that you must change the sediment size to agree with the backshore option.